-You Don’t Get Notified If Someone Screenshots Your Permanent DM
+You Don’t Get Notified If Someone Screenshots Most Instagram Content

-It’s important to mention that you can choose to Unsend your DMs at any point.
-But if your recipient has already made a screenshot, the damage is done.
+On Instagram you do have the option to Unsend a DM at any point, even after the recipient has read it.
+If your recipient has already made a screenshot, the damage is done.
 To Unsend a message, tap on it and then select the Unsend option.

-But You Do Get Notified If Someone Screenshots Your Disappearing DM
+You Do Get Notified If Someone Screenshots Your Disappearing DM – Theoretically

 In this image, the recipient viewed both disappearing DMs, but only took a screenshot of the second one:

-If you tap on this notification, you can Unsend your DM.
+If you tap on the notification icon, you can Unsend your DM.
 But you can also view its Details.

 If you select Details, you’ll find out when the screenshot was taken.
 You’ll also see who took it, which is useful in a group conversation.

-Instagram Also Sends Notifications If Someone Screenshots Your Story
+Instagram Does Not Send Notifications If Someone Screenshots Your Story

 Are Screenshot Notifications Useful?